Home

 PC9_0653.jpg (147120 bytes) PC9_0664.jpg (156944 bytes) DSCN1422.jpg (144851 bytes)

 On Mar 2009, we also found this little fellow on Queensland Silver Wattle in Anstead Forest.
-Although this one has the white dots on each wing-cover, we believe they are the same species.
+Although one of them has the white dots on each wing-cover, we believe they are the same species.

 DSC_2871.jpg (153021 bytes) DSC_7284.jpg (152376 bytes) DSC_7718.jpg (155863 bytes)